UNIORG-Solutions/idea-ui5helper/README.md

  - Settings to enable or disable certain features
  - Understanding & support for the UI5 binding syntax incl. completion, references, syntax checking, ...
  - Indexer for UI5 classes including metadata and inheritance tree
- - <s>Go to Controller, </s>go to View, go to formatter, go to event handler, ...
+ - <s>Go to Controller, go to View,</s> go to formatter, go to event handler, ...
  - support for manifest metadata like routes etc.